impact27/registrator/README.md

 ## Synopsis

-This python3 code does image registration for microfluidics devices.
+This python3 code does image registration.
 The scale, rotation and position between two images is extracted

 ## Code Example
 load the module

-: import registration.channel as cr
+: import registrator.channel as cr

 Get a channel direction